Do You Feel Lonely, Unsatisfied, and Unheard in Your Relationship?

 I already have one foot out the door.
 What’s the point of couples therapy now?

 As a couples counselor, I want what each couple wants for themselves.
 I am going to help you get where you and your partner need to be, without ever pushing my own opinion or trying to force you to do things you don’t want to do.
-If the relationship needs to end, therapy can offer you a safe, nonjudgmental space to navigate an amicable separation.
-Solutions-based couples counseling can help you discover why you are keeping one foot in the door.
-In sessions, we can refocus on what is going well between you and your partner and come up with realistic, effective plans to nurture those strengths.
+If you are seeking therapy for support because it is agreed that the relationship needs to end, therapy can offer you a safe, nonjudgmental space to navigate an amicable separation.
+Solutions-focused couples counseling is an excellent theory to help you understand why you are keeping one foot in the door.
+We can build on that!
+In sessions, we will refocus on what is going well between you and your partner and come up with realistic and effective plans to nurture those strengths.

 My partner doesn’t want to come to couples counseling.